 How Professional Painters Estimate Your Painting Project

-Whether you’re looking to have a professional residential painter come to your home and paint exterior or interior surfaces or you are painting your own home, it’s important to understand what goes into a painting estimate.
-If you’re having a professional do the work, this information will also help you with a better an understanding what’s a fair price.
+Whether you’re looking to have professional house painters come to your home and paint exterior or interior surfaces or you are painting your own home, it’s important to understand what goes into a painting estimate.
+If you’re having Indianapolis painters (or your local painting contractor) do the work, this information will also help you with a better an understanding what’s a fair price.
 If you’re looking into doing the work yourself, hopefully, this will help you estimate the cost of paint and supplies you’ll need.

 There’s a lot that goes into painting a home exterior or home interior that many homeowners may not realize when they’re asking a professional painter to provide an estimate.
 Many homeowners will just look at the price and make their decision without knowing what the price includes.
 Sure, there’s the cost of paint and the labor to apply the paint – but often times, it’s the prep work and attention to detail that goes into a quality paint job that can be much of the labor cost.